 - In your current role.
 Some people want to pursue a law degree even without changing jobs, either because they want to communicate and interface more effectively with the legal professionals within their company or organization, or sometimes simply because they love the law and want to understand it on a deep level.

 The Benefits of Choosing the Executive Juris Doctor

 While we are justifiably proud of Concord Law School’s JD program and of its students and graduates, there may be several benefits to pursuing an EJD instead:

 - Concord Law School’s part-time EJD program takes 3 years instead of 4 years.
 This means not only less time but also less money for students.

 - Since EJD students do not intend to practice law, they do not need to take or pass regulatory exams—the California First Year Law Students Exam or the Bar Exam—like JD students.

 - Although EJD students take many of the same classes, with the same professors, as JD students, EJD students have more flexibility in terms of their course loads and which courses they take because the program is less closely regulated by the State Bar.
 EJD students can complete a general program of study, or they can pursue one of four EJD specialization tracks:

 - Education Law

-Even if you think you might have the litigation bug, there may be opportunities if you pursue an EJD at Concord Law School.
+Even if you think you might have the litigation bug but still don't intend to become licensed or practice law, there may be opportunities if you pursue an EJD at Concord Law School.
 Certain dispute resolution forums are operated under the auspices of regulatory agencies, not Article III courts, and so even non-lawyers may be able to advocate on behalf of participants (and get paid for their work).
 These may include immigration courts; Medicare, veteran’s benefits, and Social Security benefits denial appeals; Equal Employment Opportunity Commission courts; and more.
 You can learn more about each of these in the Careers section of our blog.